 Depending on how you are going about your itinerary, you could visit this region before or after your time at Bromo.

-During my two days of waterfall trekking, I got to visit 5 of these stunning waterfalls sprawled throughout these East Java valleys.
+During my two days of Indonesia waterfall trekking, I got to visit 5 of these stunning waterfalls sprawled throughout these East Java valleys.

 For each one of these waterfalls, I have put together a more detailed guide for you to read.
 Below are the names, links, and a couple photos from these experiences.